 WHAT IS A HAZY IPA?

-The Hazy IPAs also known as the New England IPA, juicy IPA, East Coast IPA and unfiltered IPA has taken the beer industry by storm.
-They tend to be lower on the bitterness scale with tropical and juicy flavors.
-New England IPAs also have a fuller or creamier mouthfeel and are usually sweeter.
-This can have a lot to do with the perception of bitterness and how it affects the balance with sweetness.
+The Hazy IPA goes by many names including New England IPA, juicy IPA, East Coast IPA, and unfiltered IPA.
+It has taken the beer industry by storm.
+Hazy IPAs tend to be lower on the bitterness scale and offer tropical and juicy flavors.
+They also have a fuller or creamier mouthfeel, and are often sweeter.
+These factors can impact the perception of bitterness and balance.

-The haze craze is still underway, and most breweries are now offering at least one hazy-style IPA to stay current with the trends and give the people what they want.
+Compared to West Coast IPAs, hazy IPAs tend to have more hops added post-fermentation, with little to none in the kettle, and a smaller amount in the whirlpool.
+This leads to less bitterness, a mid-palate flavor, and more aroma.
+The haze craze is well underway, and most breweries are now offering at least one hazy–style IPA to stay current with the trends and give the people what they want.
 Insert Mind Haze.

-As a California craft beer company, we like to think of Mind Haze as a first national release hazy IPA.
-Mind Haze is a free-spirited beer made to elevate your perceptions – juicy yet balanced, hazy yet lasting and loaded with an imaginative array of tropical hop flavors.
+Mind Haze is a free-spirited beer made to elevate your perceptions – juicy yet balanced, hazy yet lasting, and loaded with an imaginative array of tropical hop flavors.

 The science behind the haze: It’s not just for appearances

-One of the main differences between the two styles is when hops are actually added to the beer.
+One of the main differences between the two styles is when hops are added during the brewing process.
 In West Coast IPAs, hops are usually added to the kettle throughout the wort boil to extract a range of bitterness and flavor.
 Hazy IPAs are usually brewed with most or all of the brewhouse hops added to the whirlpool after boiling is complete.
-This “hot steep” time avoids extracting too much bitterness because the hops are not boiled but does extract aroma and flavor.
+Because the hops are not boiled, this “hot steep” time allows for the extraction of aroma and flavors, but not too much bitterness.

-Hazy IPAs get their signature appearance from a combination of proteins and tannins contributed by a combination of higher-protein grains like wheat and oats used in the mash, and high rates of hop additions.
-The resulting haze complex actually binds to non-polar hop aroma compounds that would normally not remain in the beer, leading to the unique juicy aroma and lush mouthfeel of the style.
+Hazy IPAs get their signature cloudy appearance from a combination of proteins and tannins contributed by higher-protein grains like wheat and oats used in the mash, and high rates of hop additions.
+The resulting haze complex binds to non-polar hop aroma compounds that would normally not remain in the beer, leading to the unique juiciness and lush mouthfeel.